msc365/az-devops-governance/src/res/environment/README.md

 Deploys a new environment including the configuration of an optional resource group and its properties as a (least privileged) scoped environment using the specified parameters in code.
+See [Service Connection](../service-connection) deployment for creating a service connection with least privileged access to the resource group.

 ## Outputs